 A signal is a useful calculable (structured) relationship between an understanding and a question that forms an answer. - Few, Stephen C., Signal 2015, Analytics Press

-The AMG Kernel models 3 Questions about the visual nature of changing trusted Financial data:
+The AMG Kernel models 3 Questions to visualize the nature of changing trusted Financial data:

-The data are visualized on interactive dashboard templates of open-end fund asset (including ETF) and portfolio data vectors of sentiment.
+The data are visualized on interactive dashboard templates of continuous assets in open-end fund (including ETF) and professional portfolio vectors of market sentiment.

-Each template applies quantitative measures of value to qualitative notions of sentiment that are visualized as signals - to train unique and personal 'etchings' that learn how relevant sentiment is changing.
+Each template applies quantitative measures of value to qualitative notions of sentiment that are visualized as signals - to train unique and personal inferences or 'etchings' that learn how relevant sentiment is changing.

 EDGAR filings accessed at https://SEC.gov are continuous data that are visualized in cash and securitized asset value vectors of real and expected sentiment.

-The algorithmic interactive tool applies shared understandings of continuous dollar-driven Capital market demand data values, to train visualizations of regulated asset levels and flows that signal a truthful, cogent, and solipsistic awareness of how sentiment is also changing in determinative non-Financial dimensions, where important questions about change and value are relevant and matter.
+The algorithmic interactive tool applies shared understandings of truthful dollar-driven capital market continuous data that visualize changing asset levels and flows to template, signal, and train a cognitive awareness of how sentiment is changing in determinative non-Financial dimensions, where solipsistic questions about change and value are also relevant and matter.